 Enough talk about books.
 Today I will debase myself.

 Perhaps you’re familiar with the funny doctor’s stories circulating on the Internet.
-I’ve even posted a few on my blog (Peanut Butter and Kentucky Jelly Sandwiches).
+They’re always good for a laugh.
 But often these jokes are at the patient’s expense.

 Well, not today, folks.
 Today, the expense is all mine.

 Travel back in time with me, back to an era of leggings, patterned sweaters, and scrunchies.
 Back to my days of residency training.
 This is my gift to you—four tales of humiliation sustained by yours truly.
 Relax and enjoy …

 The Not-Good, the Bad, the Ugly, and the Sad

 Here I am, post-call from a night in the pediatric ICU, trudging to my weekly afternoon clinic.
 Tired, showerless, and still in scrubs, I whip out my happy face and greet my first patient, a five-year-old girl with a painful ear.
 After conducting the history, I smile and wheel my stool closer to the child, now perched upon her mother’s lap.
 As I lean in to auscultate her lungs, she turns to her mother and shouts, “Pew, Mommy, she stinks!”

 Yeah?
 Well, you try smelling fresh and breezy after an adrenaline-fueled thirty hours in the PICU, Little Miss Antiperspirant!

 2. The Bad

 On a similar vein, again post-call, again exhausted from yet another stressful rotation, a different plucky youth in my afternoon clinic focuses his laser-like gaze on my generous beak.
 Then he widens his eyes and suddenly proclaims, “That pimple is huge!”